Arthaey/anki-cloze-blanks/README.md

 `{{c1:fill in the blanks::__ _ _ ___}}`.
 It ignores clozes that already have
 a custom hint set.

-To run, select the "Add blanks to cloze notes" item under the Tools menu.
+To run, select the "Add blanks to cloze notes" item under the Tools menu on the overview screen to apply it to all cards, or from the Edit menu in the browser to apply it only to selected cards.

 # Requirements